ClydeFrog04/ClydeFrog04.github.io/PenguinLabyrinth.md

 Basic Idea for Game
 ===================

-The idea I had for this game came from something I found online.
+The idea for this game came from something I found online.
 The game was called Imprint, but I don't think it ever got finished.
 I can't seem to find a reference to it anymore, but if I find it I will share it here.
 The basic idea is a maze game that starts with the maze totally blacked out.
 The player simply has to explore the maze to light it up.
 As the player moves, a 3x3 grid around the player will light up whatever cells are not currently lit.
 Those cells will remain lit throughout the rest of the level.

 The player encounters one enemy that moves randomly throughout the maze.
 The player can shoot this enemy to gain more time and get rid of the enemy from the maze.